typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--useCodeBlocks`

-Format signatures and declarations in code blocks.
+Wraps signatures and declarations in code blocks.
 Defaults to `false`.

 ```shell
 --useCodeBlocks <boolean>